DavidBerdik/blobmoji2/README.md

 Tools and most image resources are under the [Apache license, version 2.0](./LICENSE).
 Flag images under third_party/region-flags are in the public domain or otherwise exempt from copyright ([more info](third_party/region-flags/LICENSE)).

-## Contributing

-Please read [CONTRIBUTING](CONTRIBUTING.md) if you are thinking of contributing to this project.